ayushupneja/2020-sensor-miniproject/Report.md

 ##### Histogram: Time Interval

 ![image](/TimeIntervalHist.png)

+We find that the time interval mimics the Erlang Distribution for connection intervals in large systems.

 ## Task 3: Design
 Implemented an algorithm which detects anomalies in sensor data.
 A data point is determined to be an anomaly when it is too far from the average temperature.
 This distance is defined as greater than 2 times the standard deviation from the mean.